A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Simulation study

-Under different values of $\rho$, there is no substantial variation in terms of bias and standard error of the estimates from either the pseudo-likelihood approach and the approach in Riley et al. \cite{riley2014meta}, see Tables in the Supplementary Material.
-Similarly, the relative performance of the methods in terms of empirical coverage probabilities for Wald-type confidence intervals is maintained, see Figures in the Supplementary Material.
-Increasing $\rho$ leads to larger failure rate when the between-study heterogeneity $\tau^2_0, \tau^2_1$ and the sample size $K$ are small.
-The failure rate reaches 50\% when $\rho=0.9$, $\tau^2_1=\tau^2_0$ and $K=10$.
+Under different values of $\rho$, there is no substantial variation in terms of bias and standard error of the estimators from either the pseudo-likelihood approach and the approach in Riley et al. \cite{riley2014meta}, see Tables in the Supplementary Material.
+Similarly, the relative performance of the methods in terms of empirical coverage for Wald-type confidence intervals is maintained, see Figures in the Supplementary Material.